tkaratug/eloquent-scope-assertion/README.md

 }
 ```

-Let's say you want to see only paid orders sorted by creation date descending.
+Let's say you want to see only unpaid orders sorted by creation date descending.

 The `OrderController` should be like this;
 ```php